adswerve/secure-cloud-run-app-with-iap/README.md

 Secure a Cloud Run application with IAP.

 ## Value
-Identity management for a Cloud Run app is:
+This solution provides Identity management for a Cloud Run app, whhich is:
+- Safe
+- Secure
 - Simple to use
-- Secure
 - Centralized
 - Cost-efficient